The car is flying – Lando Norris knows he is the man to catch this year

 The British McLaren driver, 25, emerged from a wild, wacky and thrilling season-opening race in Melbourne to lay down a title marker to his rivals.

-Red Bull’s Max Verstappen finished second and George Russell third for Mercedes, with Lewis Hamilton starting eighth and ending only 10th following an underwhelming debut for Ferrari.
+Red Bull’s Max Verstappen finished second and George Russell third for Mercedes, one place ahead of rookie team-mate Kimi Antonelli, with Lewis Hamilton starting eighth and ending only 10th following an underwhelming debut for Ferrari.

 Prior to Sunday’s race – the first of 24 this year – Russell said McLaren’s eye-catching speed will make them virtually unbeatable, and claimed the British team can already afford to turn their attention to next season.